 *On this date in 2016, Philando Castile was murdered.

-He was a 32-year-old Black man, was fatally shot during a traffic stop by Jeronimo Yanez, a 28-year-old Latino police officer from St. Anthony, Minnesota.
+He was a 32-year-old Black man fatally shot during a traffic stop by Jeronimo Yanez, a 28-year-old Latino police officer from St. Anthony, Minnesota.

-Castile was driving with his partner Diamond Reynolds and her four-year-old daughter when at 9:00 p.m. their vehicle was pulled over by Yanez and another officer in Falcon Heights, a suburb of Saint Paul, Minnesota.
-After being asked for his license and registration, Castile told Officer Yanez that he had a firearm (Castile was licensed to carry) to which Yanez replied, "Don't reach for it then", and Castile said "I'm, I, I was reaching for..."
-Yanez said "Don't pull it out", Castile replied "I'm not pulling it out", and Reynolds said "He's not..."
+Castile was driving with his partner Diamond Reynolds and her four-year-old daughter when at 9:00 p.m.
+Yanez and another officer in Falcon Heights, a suburb of Saint Paul, Minnesota, pulled over their vehicle.
+After being asked for his license and registration, Castile told Officer Yanez that he had a firearm (Castile was licensed to carry), to which Yanez replied, "Don't reach for it then," and Castile said, "I'm, I, I was reaching for..."
+Yanez said, "Don't pull it out" Castile replied, "I'm not pulling it out," and Reynolds said, "He's not..."

-Yanez repeated "Don't pull it out"and then shot at Castile at close range seven times, hitting him five times.
+Yanez repeated, "Don't pull it out," then shot at Castile at close range seven times, hitting him five times.
 Castile died at 9:37 p.m. at Hennepin County Medical Center, about 20 minutes after being shot.
 Reynolds posted a live stream video on Facebook in the immediate aftermath of the shooting, which prompted the incident to achieve national notoriety.
-There were local and national protests, and five months after the incident, Yanez was charged with second-degree manslaughter and two counts of dangerous discharge of a firearm.
+There were local and national protests, and five months after the incident, Yanez was charged with second-degree manslaughter and two counts of a dangerous firearm discharge.